Manchester History &

 of an ever increasing number of city centre

-hotels, luxury apartments
+hotels, luxury apartments and self-catering accommodation

 as well as office